devdotnetorg/vscode-extension-dotnet-fastiot/docs/Troubleshooting.md

 If the running task ends with an error, then the script that caused the error remains on the device itself.
 You can try running the script on the device manually.
 Path to script on device for `debugvscode` user: `/home/debugvscode/vscode-dotnetfastiot.sh`, for `root` user: `/root/vscode-dotnetfastiot.sh`.
 The input parameters for the script are described in the comments of the script itself.

-## Trouble launching/running the extension
+## Problems with launching/operation of the extension

 If for some reason the extension does not work or works with errors, then one of the ways to solve the problem is to completely delete the current extension settings.